UCLALibrary/festerize/README.md

-  Any rows with an `Object Type` of `Page` (i.e., "page row") are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of).
+  Any rows with an `Object Type` of `Page` (i.e., "page row") are likewise used to expand or revise a previously created IIIF manifest (corresponding to the work that the page is a part of), unless the `--metadata-update` flag is used (in which case, page rows are ignored).

   After Fester creates or updates any IIIF collections or manifests, it updates and returns the CSV files to the user.